 Joshua Batten is a modern-day troubadour, using music as his language to connect with his audience.
+Based in Melbourne, Batten's style of 60’s-70’s inspired bluesy folk-rock is characterised by passionate vocals, accomplished guitar playing, layered arrangements and insightful lyrics.
 Drawing on personal experience, his music provides both an escape and perspective in a complex world.

 Joshua’s debut EP Searching For Answers was released in 2017.
 Reaching the top 20 on the Australian Blues & Roots Airplay Chart, the record garnered critical acclaim and attention from radio, journalists and music fans across the world.
 Following the EP’s release, Joshua performed extensively across Victoria, with upwards of 100 shows per year.